JosephPVera/Quantum_espresso_software/readme.md

 ```bash
 make pw
 ```
-2.3.
-Run
 ```bash
 make pwall
 ```
-2.4.
+2.3.
 Check the number of cores on your laptop or pc
 ```bash
 lscpu
 ```